LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Custom endpoint policies and S3 bucket policies can keep this secure
   * Notebooks are Internet-enabled by default
     * This can be a security hole
-    * If disabled, your VPC needs an interface endpoint (PrivateLink) or NAT Gateway, and allow outbound connections, for training and hosting to work
+    * If disabled, your VPC needs an interface endpoint (PrivateLink) to access AWS services or NAT Gateway to allow outbound connections, for training and hosting to work
   * Training and Inference Containers are also Internet-enabled by default
     * Network isolation is an option, but this also prevents S3 access